ropensci/tiler/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is an update release.
-This fixes an issue with temporary files appearing in the system temp directory that caused the package to be archived on CRAN.
+* This is an update release for a recently archived package.
+This release fixes an issue with temporary files appearing in the system temp directory that caused the package to be archived on CRAN.

 Details: This package has function `tile` that wraps a system call to any of three `gdal2tiles*` python scripts.
 These python scripts were creating temp files in the system temp folder that were not being cleaned up.